opea-project/docs/examples/CodeGen/deploy/gaudi.md

 ### Checks to Ensure the Services are Running
 #### Check Startup and Env Variables
-Check the start up log by running `docker compose logs` to ensure there are no errors.
+Check the startup log by running `docker compose logs` to ensure there are no errors.
 The warning messages print out the variables if they are **NOT** set.

 Here are some sample messages if proxy environment variables are not set: